 Carefully pipette the DNA solution into the PEI tube, mixing once by up-down motion.
 Incubate at room temperature for 25 min.

 Drip 1 mL of the PEI-DNA mixture throughout each 15 cm dish.
-Incubate the cells with the PEI-DNA mixture for 3 h.
+Incubate the cells with the PEI-DNA mixture for 3 h at 37 ºC.

 Change the medium to fresh incubation buffer.